ChrisBinK/Metabase-vs-Superet/README.md

 We can be able to access Apache Superset on `www.example.com`

-## Creating dashboard in Metabase.
+## Creating dashboard using Metabase.

 - To create a dashboard, you need to set up an account on the server and login as show here.